Strategy, Visual Design, Storytelling

 Considering our customers are highly educated, emotionally intelligent people, they tend to pay close attention to the communication they get from us.
 When we communicate poorly, it impacts customer retention and their desire to recommend SimplePractice.
 Content designers build bridges with words through voice and tone explorations and customer-centered language research.
 They flex these muscles and help us drive feature usage, design messaging through the customer journey, and communicate bad news.

 Lastly… we’re in a highly regulated industry with layers of risks, from financial obligations to compliance requirements.
 Content designers help customers navigate complex information quickly and protect the company with clear communication about security and privacy.
-Because of this, they can help us create efficient product flows, deliver clear information architecture, and accurate data labels and insights.
+Because of this, they can help us create efficient product flows, deliver clear information architecture, and accurately label and analyze data.

-Without taking away our product designers' stellar work, our small but mighty content design team helps us fortify our UX foundations because we hire for solid technical UX skills.
+Without diminishing the stellar work of our product designers, our small but mighty content design team helps us fortify our UX foundations because we hire for solid technical UX skills.

 In content design, we hire for world-class Object-oriented UX experience – which has served us well as it clarified the scheduling problem space and generated roadmap items to drive usage of online appointment requests.

-We also look for incredible Information Architecture skills - which, on the settings redesign, solved underlying customer misunderstandings and created business opportunities by better-surfacing marketing entry points.
+We also look for incredible Information Architecture skills, which, in the settings redesign, solved underlying customer misunderstandings and created business opportunities by better surfacing marketing entry points.

 Deep taxonomy and terminology experience is also crucial: We saw this value most recently with work across the documentation journey, which set us up to scale to new specialties and laid the foundation for core feature work on "Business Files" and "Client Files" surfaces.

-We also look for solid User Journey Mapping abilities, which paid off when mapping the journey for Stripe payment processing unblocked the billing and payments team to scale to new payment methods.
+We also looked for solid User Journey Mapping abilities, which paid off when mapping the journey for Stripe payment processing and unblocked the billing and payments team to scale to new payment methods.

 Similar to “Pair Programming” – a software development technique in which two programmers work together at one workstation – the unique pairing we do with Content Designers and Product Designers at the squad level allows for similar gains.
 In pair programming, you have one driver (the person writing code) and one observer or navigator who reviews each line of code as it’s typed in.
 The two programmers in this technique switch roles frequently.

-So for SimplePractice Design, while reviewing Product Design explorations, the Content Design observer considers the strategic direction of the work, ensures verbal craft is high, and helps come up with ideas for improvements and corner cases to address.
+So, for SimplePractice Design, while reviewing Product Design explorations, the Content Design observer considers the strategic direction of the work, ensures high verbal craft, and helps come up with ideas for improvements and corner cases to address.
 This helps the driver focus more on the tactical aspects of completing the work for that design sprint, using the observer as a safety net and guide.

 Lastly, I’d like to talk about our current state of UX Research… which isn’t quite where we’d like to see it.
 While our Product and Designer pairs conduct solid UX research, it’s inconsistent from one squad to the next and lacks the connective tissue for shared learning at scale.
-Similarly, our PMM partners do great, long-term studies but the findings don’t always make their way back into product consistently or reliably.
+Similarly, our PMM partners do great, long-term studies, but the findings don’t always return to the product consistently or reliably.
 We even started doing UX research on our marketing surfaces with a contractor resource, bringing AB testing and user-centricity to the top of our funnel.
-But, again, it’s disconnected from product and data science so the broader team may not leverage insights.
+But, again, it’s disconnected from product and data science, so the broader team may not leverage insights.

 The company aims to establish a unified UX research approach that integrates across teams and departments, focusing on building a collaborative system, cultivating a customer-centric culture, leveraging data science, and ensuring actionable outcomes.